NCATSTranslator/reasoner-validator/README.md

 ### Typical Output

-As an example of the kind of output to expect, if one posts the following JSON to the /validate endpoint:
+As an example of the kind of output to expect, if one posts the following JSON message data to the **/validate** endpoint:

 ```json
 {